erickcastelli/kir-mapper/README.md

 ```

-12. If step 10 and 11 don't work, try this. **Replace USER by your username.**
+14. If step 12 and 13 failed, try this. **Replace USER by your username.**

 First, delete the build folder and create a new one
 ```